Psalm 142

 Psalm 142 verses 3 and 4 is really just a statement of reality.
 When we are the most discouraged, suffering the most, or afflicted severely people do not notice; they really don't care!
 When David says, No man cares for my soul, he understands the true, selfish heart of man.
 It's really wonderful to have friends and family there for us when the going gets rough, but in reality, only God can change the circumstances of our lives.

-Frequently David ended a Psalm like Psalm 142 by acknowledging God's help even while he was still being afflicted.
+Frequently David ended a Psalm by acknowledging God's help even while he was still being afflicted.
 He had no doubt that God was there for Him and that God would help Him.

 God loves His children; everything that happens in their lives is planned by God to grow them as Christians and to allow them to advance God's kingdom here on earth.

-Like David, we can live our lives in confidence knowing that God will always deal boutifully with us.
+Like David, we can live our lives in confidence knowing that God will always deal beautifully with us.
 Even in the depths of despair we know that God is right there beside us.

 As David in Psalm 142, pray that you will live this day with peace and confidence because you know that God is right there beside you.